DAY 1 | WEDNESDAY, 10 SEPTEMBER 2025

 Championing change: Building skills, speed, and resilience across the organisation

-For leaders, it’s critical to not only drive transformation but also equip your teams with the right skills to thrive.
+For employers, it’s critical to not only drive transformation but also equip your teams with the right skills to thrive.
 The key lies in developing advanced digital competencies, fostering agility across the organisation, and embedding change management capabilities that future-proof the workforce.

 Transforming capability building